Now in main content

 What is a First-Generation Student?

-A student is defined as first generation if neither parent has earned a bachelor’s degree (or equivalent) at a four-year college or university in the U.S. More specifically, students are first-generation if both parents have less than a bachelor’s degree (or equivalent) OR one parent has less than a bachelor’s degree (or equivalent) and the education level of the second parent is unknown or missing.
+A student is defined as first-generation if neither parent has earned a bachelor’s degree (or equivalent) at a four-year college or university in the U.S.

 Signature programs